-Following are a comparison of the three bees, and information on the damage caused by carpenter bees and what you can do to control them.
+Here is a comparison of the three bees and information on the damage caused by carpenter bees and what you can do to control them.

 - At 1/2 to 1 inch long, most are similar in size to bumble bees, but some species can be as small as 1/4 inch long.

-- Some species black, green or purplish. may have various markings with minimal hairs
+- Some species are black, green, or purplish and may have various markings with minimal hairs

 - The male cannot sting, the female can but is unlikely to unless provoked